morethanmachines/project-harmony/specifications/block/documents/row.md

 Unique identifier of the object of which this object is a descendant.

 **vineyard_id** `string`
-The block in which this row is wholy contained
+The block in which this row is wholly contained

 **block_id** `string`
-The block in which this row is wholy contained
+The block in which this row is wholly contained

 **object** `string, value is vine_row`
 A string representing the object's type.
 Objects of the same type share the same value.

 **merge** `boolean`
-If the the row is being being merged with another row object then `merge` is `true`.
+If the row is being being merged with another row object then `merge` is `true`.
 If the value of `merge` is not set then it defaults to `false`.

 **split** `boolean`
-If the the blockrow is being split then `split` is `true`.
+If the blockrow is being split then `split` is `true`.
 If the value of `split` is not set then it defaults to `false`.

 **name** `string`
 The descriptive name of the row